 A ladybird, Cryptolaemus montrouzieri, can be released into greenhouses to control mealybugs.
 Note that the ladybird's larvae look like large mealybugs!
 Both the adult ladybirds and their larvae are able to find and eat mealybugs and their eggs in confined spaces on the plants.
 Parasitic wasps (Leptomastix spp., Leptomastidea spp. and Anagrus spp.) are also sometimes available for use against these insects.
 The parasitic wasps can give control of mealybug populations where population levels are fairly low.

-- Organic sprays, such as natural pyrethrum (e.g. Bug Clear Gun for Fruit & Veg, Neudorff Bug Free Bug and Larvae Killer), fatty acids (e.g. Solabiol Bug Free, Doff Greenfly & Blackfly Killer) or plant oils (e.g. Vitax Plant Guard Pest & Disease Control, Bug Clear for Fruit and Veg) can give some control of glasshouse mealybugs.
-These pesticides have a very short persistence and so may require reapplication to keep mealybug numbers in check.
-Plant oil and fatty acid products are less likely to affect larger insects such as ladybird adults.
+- Organic sprays, such as natural pyrethrum (e.g. Bug Clear Ultra 2, Neudorff Bug Free Bug and Larvae Killer) or plant oils (e.g. Vitax Plant Guard Pest & Disease Control, Bug Clear Fruit & Veg, Vitax Rose Guard) can give control of mealybugs.
+These pesticides have a very short persistence and so may require reapplication to keep mealybugs numbers in check.
+Plant oil and fatty acid products are less likely to affect larger insects such as ladybird adults

-- Plant invigorators combine nutrients to stimulate plant growth with surfactants or fatty acids that have a physical mode of action against aphids (e.g. Ecofective Bug Control, RHS Bug and Mildew Control, SB Plant Invigorator and Westland Resolva Natural Power Bug & Mildew).
-These are not considered organic.
+- Plant invigorators combine nutrients to stimulate plant growth with surfactants or fatty acids that have a physical mode of action against mealybugs (e.g. Ecofective Bug Control, Growing Success Bug Stop, Rose Clear 3 in 1 Action SB Plant Invigorator and Westland Resolva Natural Power Bug & Mildew).
+These products contain some synthetic ingredients and so are not considered organic

 - The systemic neonicotinoid insecticide acetamiprid (e.g. Bug Clear Ultra) is also available